Governance and NECPs

 Putting these conditions in place offers a unique opportunity to increase climate ambition and speed up the energy transition in Europe – if the legislation is done right.

-Unfortunately the Commission’s legislative proposals for the Governance of the Energy Union Regulation fall far short of expectations.
+Unfortunately however, the Commission’s original proposal for the Governance of the Energy Union Regulation fell far short of expectations.
 Without national binding targets for renewables and energy efficiency or other adequate measures the regulation lacks the teeth to drive investments in these sectors.
-The proposals do not properly link short term planning with long term objectives and do not include a robust mechanism to scale up ambition over time.
+The proposal does not properly link short term planning with long term objectives and do not include a robust mechanism to scale up ambition over time.

 CAN Europe is working to shape the proposal for the Governance Regulation through advocacy work in Brussels and with our network to influence MEPs and decision-makers in Member States.
-CAN Europe is also supporting its members to get involved in developing EU countries’ National Energy and Climate Plans.
+You can read more about CAN Europe’s position on the Governance Regulation here.

 The Commission proposal contains some positive elements but does not provide incentives for Member states to make appropriately ambitious pledges on renewables and energy efficiency.
 Read more